Hobie Landrith: San Francisco Giants

 On July 19, Landrith caught for the historical debut game of legendary Dominican Hall of Fame pitcher Juan Marichal.
 Marichal just missed being the first pitcher since 1898 to hurl a no-hitter in his first major league start.
 He settled for being the first National League rookie to ever throw a one-hitter in his debut.
 Landrith said of the young 21-year-old: "The kid showed a lot of poise.
 He's got good control and he doesn't scare."
-On August 16 against the Cardinals, Landrith hit 4 for 5 with 3 doubles and 3 RBI, helping the Giants beat St. Louis 7-3.
+On August 16 against the Cardinals, Landrith hit 4 for 5 with 3 doubles and 3 RBI, helping the Giants beat St. Louis 7–3.
 He finished the season with a .242 average and 20 RBI in 71 games.

 In October, the Giants toured Japan.
 Landrith was looking forward to his first trip to the Orient after just missing out on a tour after the 1958 season with the St. Louis Cardinals.
 He had gotten all of his shots and inoculations, all ready to make the trip to Japan, and just three days before the Cards went to Japan he was traded to the Giants.
 He was greatly disappointed that he didn't receive the chance to play against the greats in Japan.
 "I wanted to make that trip more than anything else."
 He didn't miss this trip, playing behind the plate for the Giants against all challengers in Japan.
 To further United States-Japan good will, Landrith and the Giants placed flowers at the Atomic Bomb Memorial Shrine in Hiroshima.
 After the ceremony, the Giants played the final game of their 16-game tour of Japan, beating the Japanese All-Stars 4 to 1 before a crowd of 12,000.
 Landrith hit .348 for the series.

-Landrith signed his contract for the 1961 season on February 11 for roughly $80,000.
-New general manager Alvin Dark warned veteran regulars that there would be battles for spots on the depth chart at every position for the upcoming season, and the catcher position was no exception.
+Landrith signed his contract for the 1961 season on February 11.
+New manager Alvin Dark warned veteran regulars that there would be battles for spots on the depth chart at every position for the upcoming season, and the catcher position was no exception.
 In February, Schmidt and Landrith had two new competitors thrown into the foray.
 Tom Haller and John Orsino were originally considered threats to shake up the depth chart order.
 Haller was the strongest threat, going getting 10 hits, including 4 home runs, 2 doubles, and 2 triples in just his first 20 at-bats for spring training.
 Tom's impressive play continued through mid-April, earning him the opening day starting job over Schmidt and Landrith.
 Hobie retained his spot as the number two catcher, with Schmidt dropping all the way from first to third.
 Landrith played in only three games in April, but made the most of his season debut game against the Pittsburgh Pirates.
-The Pirates were up 1-0 with 1 out in the bottom of the 11th when Landrith hit a game tying home run to deep right field off reliever Roy Face.
+The Pirates were up 1–0 with 1 out in the bottom of the 11th when Landrith hit a game tying home run to deep right field off reliever Roy Face.